-Augsburg College, Hamline University, Macalester College, St. Catherine University, and the University of St. Thomas provide cooperative programs and services for their respective students, faculty, and administrators.
+Augsburg University, Hamline University, Macalester College, St. Catherine University, and the University of St. Thomas provide cooperative programs and services for their respective students, faculty, and administrators.

 1. Complete the ACTC Registration Form.
 Registration cannot be done online.

-You need e-mail permission from UST College of Business to register for their courses, such as: ACCT, BETH, BLAW, BUSN, DSCI, ENTR, FINC, IBUS, MGMT, MKTG, OPMT, and REAL.
+- You need e-mail permission from UST College of Business to register for their courses (ACCT, BETH, BLAW, BUSN, DSCI, ENTR, FINC, IBUS, MGMT, MKTG, OPMT, and REAL).

 2. To find available ACTC courses, search the online course schedules available through the links below.